Mayamariaruth/calima/README.md

     * Add/delete images

-As a site user I can contact the restaurant through the site so that I can easier get into contact with the restaurant
+As a site user, I can contact the restaurant through the site so that I can easier get into contact with the restaurant

 - Acceptance Criteria
     * A contact page accessible from the navigation bar